 These configurations are intended for use by the JULES development and research community (they have been academically published and also approved for use by the relevant JULES module leaders), but are only maintained on an ad hoc basis rather than routinely (and are not guaranteed bit-comparable between JULES versions).
 If you are aware of a widely-used configuration that is not included here, then please send me the details (see email address below) - either in Rose suite format or as a set of namelists (along with a version number of the version of JULES for which they are appropriate):

 Source / Suite ID

-Intended to be the best JULES hydrology options for GB under the UKEP project (Martínez-de la Torre et al., in prep.) and its extrapolation for global applications under the earth2observe project (Fink & Martínez-de la Torre 2017).
+Intended to be the best JULES hydrology options for GB under the UKEP project (Martínez-de la Torre et al. 2019) and its extrapolation for global applications under the earth2observe project (Fink & Martínez-de la Torre 2017).
 The main difference with other configurations is the use of a new development to include a terrain slope dependency in the saturation excess surface runoff production scheme (see jules_hydrology and jules_pdm namelists).
 This development has been part of the trunk since JULESvn4.9.